⚡ Quick Facts: 15 kid-friendly attractions | ¥800 daily Metro pass saves 40% | Stroller-friendly trains & stations | Hotel prices up 25% vs 2024

 A spacious park in Tachikawa, offering rental bikes, playgrounds, and seasonal flower displays.
 Less crowded than Ueno or Yoyogi.

-Tokyo caters to kids with everything from sushi trains to crepe stands.
+Tokyo surprisingly caters well to children with everything from fun sushi trains to street crepe stands.

 Must-Try Dishes: